oberon2007/vertex-theme/README.md

 **Manual Installation**

 To build the theme you need
 * `autoconf`
 * `automake`
 * `pkg-config` or `pkgconfig` if you use Fedora
-* `libgtk-3-dev` for Debian based distros or `gtk3-devel` for RPM based distros
+* `libgtk-3-dev` for Debian based distros or `gtk3-devel` for RPM based distros, for auto-detecting the GTK3 version
 * `git` if you want to clone the source directory

 If your distributions doesn't ship separate development packages you just need GTK 3 instead of the `-dev` packages.